The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

 Don’t Fall for Skimming

-Skimming is a type of fraud identity thieves use to steal your card information.
+Skimming is a type of fraud that identity thieves use to steal your card information.
 Avoid getting skimmed by looking for signs of a card skimmer at ATMs and gas pumps, such as a reader that extends past the panel (like it’s an additional part), a loose reader or a broken security label.
 Also, don’t use your debit card anywhere someone needs to take your card away to process a payment.
-For instance, at a restaurant while paying the bill, your server could stealthily swipe your card through a handheld skimming device.
+For instance, while paying the bill at a restaurant, your server could stealthily swipe your card through a handheld skimming device.

 The Power of the PIN

 Your PIN is like the social security number of your debit card: Do not share it or make it too easy to guess.
 Once a perpetrator gets this security code, they have easy access to your funds.
 To protect your PIN, never write it down or send it electronically.
 It’s also good practice to use numbers that aren’t personal to you and keep it unique from any other passwords.

 - Use debit, the anti-debt card, to help you manage your spending better.

 - Link your debit card to your digital wallet for contactless and fast payments.